 Our students are offered a curriculum across Years 10 and 11 that includes around 9 IGCSE examination subjects.
 These include the core ones of English Language, Mathematics and Science (either as a double award subject or a combination of single subjects from Biology, Chemistry and Physics).
-Three or four other subjects might be taken from Geography, History, German, Business Studies, ICT (Information and Communication Technology), English Literature, Additional Mathematics and perhaps a self-study first language.
+Three or four other subjects might be taken from Geography, History, German, Spanish, English Literature, Additional Mathematics and perhaps a self-study first language.
 Exactly what is available in a particular year will depend upon a number of factors.
 What is ensured is suitability for our students and the key curriculum factors of breadth and balance.
 Depth and quality goes without saying with all Cambridge courses!

 IGCSEs are two year courses designed for 14 to 16 year olds.
 IGCSEs are known for developing vital educational knowledge, understanding and skills.
 They are established qualifications that keep pace with educational developments and trends and so are an ideal foundation for higher level courses such as AS and A Levels and the International Baccalaureate Diploma.
 Recognised throughout the world, by academic institutes and employers, they are a mark of quality and evidence of real ability.